radrich/richarmstrong.net/_art/doodlepantz.md

   - "img/doodlepantz/named-trunks.png"
 signup_tag: Art
 ---
-{% include img.html img="img/doodlepantz/banner.jpg" %}
+{% include img.liquid img="img/doodlepantz/banner.jpg" %}

 Doodle Pantz is a *collaborative* and *experimental* NFT collection.
 The NFTs in most collections cannot be changed—their image, description, title, and attributes are immutable.
 Fixed.
 Set-in-stone.
 But with Doodle Pantz, the image and the attributes are customisable.
 Which means owner and artist can collaboarte to design a sweet pair of $Pantz.
 Each $Pantz token can be customised only once.
 Once you’ve got your regular $Pantz and you’re ready to customise it, send it over and we can begin the process!
 The size of the collection will only be 36 items.